nuttycream/deeznuts/content/projects/nixxy.md

 +++
 title = "nixxy"
-description = "NixOS dotfiles/flake: `not great, not terrible` - my attempt at a declarative and functional system config" weight = 1
+description = "NixOS dotfiles/flake: `not great, not terrible` - my attempt at a declarative and functional system config." weight = 1

 [extra]